It was the small town that we had visited once, some years ago, that had enticed me back.

 Two things happened that weekend, both of which surprised me.
 The first, Charmaine was right, I did get a call, and finished up with a hideaway in the country, overlooking the ocean.
 The second, Liz didn’t come back from Las Vegas.
 She had apparently found someone new, someone more exciting, or so she said.

 I guess I was disappointed but not overly concerned.
 She had changed and I had not and if the truth be told, we were drifting apart.
 We parted amicably, sold the apartment, and moved on, each in a different direction.

-I had a new residence, and renovations to take my mind off the break-up, and when I told Charmaine, she was just said she didn’t believe we were that perfect match.
-And in the light of my new status, I could now ask her to come and stay in the spare bedroom, a lot better, I said, than the one person tent she had been using, an offer she readily accepted.
+I had a new residence, and renovations to take my mind off the break-up, and when I told Charmaine, she just said she didn’t believe we were that perfect match.
+And in the light of my new status, I could now ask her to come and stay in the spare bedroom, a lot better, I said, than the one-person tent she had been using, an offer she readily accepted.